-TVS SCS Melbourne relocation of office and warehouse
+TVS SCS Auckland office and warehouse relocation

 Shipping carriers have implemented a new Low Sulphur Surcharge from the 1st of December 2019.